Perception4D/LidarSlam/ros_wrapping/lidar_slam/README.md

 To use loop closure constraint for pose graph optimization:
 - enable loop closure: `graph/constraint/loop_closure: true`
-- set suitable parameters for loop closure in your case: for example, `graph/loop_closure/ICP_max_iter: 100 ` `slam/voxel_grid/decaying_threshold: 50.` (this parameter can avoid a doubled map or oscillated poses when a loop appears) `logging/timeout: 3000.`
+- set suitable parameters for loop closure: for example, `graph/loop_closure/ICP_max_iter: 100 `
+`slam/voxel_grid/decaying_threshold: 50.` (this parameter can avoid a doubled map or oscillated poses when a loop appears) `logging/timeout: 3000.`